Kamikaze-Kiwi/S3-Portfolio/research-security.md

 ## How can we combat brute force attacks?

 ## How does brute forcing work?
+There are two ways hackers use brute force attacks.
+In the first one the hacker tries every possible password combination possible.
+This means the hacker will try every combination of all letters, uppercase letters, numbers, special characters ETC. This process takes extremely long, but it will eventually crack every single password in the system.
+Another way to do a brute force attack is also called a dictionary attack.
+With a dictionary attack, the hacker will only try certain passwords instead of trying every possible combination.
+To choose which passwords to try, the hacker might use a list of the most common passwords or all the passwords in previous password leaks.
+Alternatively, the hacker can use a program that attempts all the words in the (for example) English language, along with some variations of those words, like with numbers at the end.

+## What does salting already do to counter brute force attacks?
+Because we salt our passwords, the hacker will not be able to brute force all the passwords in one iteration of their brute forceing program, instead, they will have to restart it for each password.

 ## How can we make it take longer for a hacker to attempt a password?